I’ve been in Paris for just over four years now. My French was about a two out of ten when I arrived, now it’s about a 7.8.

 It took a while for me to understand that he meant chopsticks.
 I then thought he was just using baguettes as slang for chopsticks, as they’re both kind of long and pointy, but no, chopsticks are actually called baguettes.
 Baguette just means stick.
 In fact, Harry Potter’s magic wand is a Baguette magique in France.

 While we’re on the topic, there are actually at least ten things that the French call “baguette”.
+And here’s how to order a baguette correctly.

 23. You can say si instead of oui for yes